Avaiga/taipy-getting-started/index.md

     If you don't have [pip][] installed, this [Python installation guide][] can guide you through the process.

  2. **scikit-learn**: A Machine-Learning package that will be used in the Getting Started user code.

-*scikit-learn*'s installation:
 ``` console
 $ pip install scikit-learn
 ```

-4. **statsmodels**: Another package for statitics used in the User Code of the Getting Started
+ 3. **statsmodels**: Another package for statitics used in the User Code of the Getting Started.

 ``` console
 $ pip install statsmodels
 ```